jessicayin/osmo_tactile_glove/hardware_guides/flash_firmware.md

 |![Pins Location](../photos/pins_location.png)|![Flashing](../photos/pin_connector.jpeg)

 ### 6. Power cycle and test functionality.
 After the flashing is complete, unplug the MCU board from the USB A power source and replug it in.
+All three LED lights (red, blue, yellow) should turn on.
 Note that the glove requires approx. 2 minutes to initialize.
-It is done initilaize when the blue and yellow lights blink rapidly.
+It is done initilaizing when the blue and yellow lights blink rapidly (which means that data is streaming to the host computer).
 Test the functionality as follows:
 ```
 #test if device is recognized. if not, the firmware is needs to be flashed again.
 lsusb